 One of the most common problems I’ve noticed people experience with meditation is the fact that they feel that they would be able to only do it when things are right.
 They feel that they have to feel a certain way.
 They think that certain conditions have to be present in their life for them to do this.

-What you’re doing is you’re just giving yourself excuses to not start.
+What you’re doing with these simple meditation steps for beginners is you’re just giving yourself excuses to not start.
 I’m telling you, if you don’t even get yourself to start, you are failing.
 You’re not dealing with your stress, you’re not getting your life back, you’re not setting things in order as far as your mental peace and tranquility are concerned.

 You’re achieving nothing.
 You might be thinking that you’re researching book after book about meditation, but what you’re really doing is you’re just giving yourself an excuse to not start.
 You have to understand that when it comes to any kind of profound personal change, our number one enemy is ourselves.